 A building project is typically handled in a series of stages, each of which has its own manager.
 The goal is always to smoothly hand off each segment of a construction project from one manager to the next without any delays.
-But when moisture-sensitive flooring is involved, there’s one part of construction that can throw a wrench in the process: The concrete slab.
+But when moisture-sensitive flooring is involved, there’s one part of a construction job that can throw a wrench in the process: The concrete slab.

 What’s Required to Achieve Successful Flooring Installation?

 - The slab moisture content and pH levels need to be within optimal range;

 - The slab must be protected from external moisture;

 - Compatibility of the moisture level in the slab with both the specified floor covering and flooring adhesive needs to be attained; and

 What are the Factors That Delay a Slab’s Drying Time?

 The procedures involved with pouring and drying a concrete slab are guided by many industry standards.
 But the drying time for each slab is almost impossible to predict.
 The factors which contribute to the slab’s drying time are unique to each installation.
 The drying time variables include:

 - The components of the original concrete mixture